boparai09/TradeApp/README.md

 # Trade App — Initial version of apps

 This project is an basic application skeleton using [AngularJS](http://angularjs.org/).
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

 This AngularJS application is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.